 Another of our best tips for road trips in Australia and this is another we can’t emphasise enough: start out at dawn and finish your day’s driving before dusk to reduce the chances of hitting the wildlife that hits the road after dark.
 If you get tired don’t hesitate to pull up by the side of the road for a nap.
 Australian roads and highways have dedicated parking bays or roadside rest areas for that purpose, sometimes with water and toilets, so by no means just stop anywhere.
 Also look out for the Driver Reviver sites, staffed by community volunteers supported by each state, where if you’re feeling tired you can stop to get a complimentary cup of tea and biscuits, along with some local advice.

 Listen to local sounds

 Our final tips for road trips in Australia is to buy some good music for the road and make it Australian music and the more local the better.
 If we’re doing a road trip in Western Australia, for instance, we’ll head to a music shop in Perth and ask for recommendations for local bands.
 Outback service stations often have an interesting selection of country and western or indigenous CDs and the occasional local oddity, like a poetry reciting cowboy for instance.
-Radio National’s programmes are riveting, especially their radio documentaries, and the ABC regional channels are fantastic for local news as much as music.
+ABC Radio National’s programmes are riveting, especially their radio documentaries, available as podcasts, and the ABC regional channels are fantastic for local news as much as music.